 Have questions?
 Call the Y or speak with anyone in our Aquatics Department or on our Member Services Team.
 For a full listing of our swim lesson class options, days and times – please visit our Home Page and review our Program Guide.

 Answer the questions below to find the swim lesson that fits.

 Free swim lesson assessments are available to determine the appropriate swim lesson stage for each student.
-Students who took lessons under the previous Y swim lesson structure (with level names like Pike, Ray, Eel) can easily transition to the new curriculum.
 Discuss what level is appropriate with anyone in our Aquatics Department, or register for the Stage that is most appropriate for the swimmer’s abilities and our trained staff will place students in the correct Stage during the first lesson.

 Student to instructor ratio is 1:1

 This program is open to all individuals with cognitive and/ or physical disabilities and is designed to provide a positive recreational and educational experience for participants.
 Existing YMCA Swim Lesson Programs will be adapted to meet individual needs.
 This program is for all levels of swimmers.
 An adult may accompany in the water if needed.

 Contact the Y for more details P 203 878 6501

 One-on-one swim lessons with a trained swim instructor are available for Y Family Facility Members.
 Each 30-minute session is scheduled between the instructor and the participant.

 Our Aquatic Center is host to local Physical Therapy and Occupational Therapy groups who use our facility several days a week.
 Contact the Aquatics Department for more information P 203 878 6501

 - Swimmers are encouraged to contribute to an atmosphere of cooperation and courtesy.